 In addition, our hospice services include a wide range of emotional and spiritual support for caregivers and other family members while their loved one is in the program.
 We provide bereavement support following the death of a loved one.
 This support is open to all residents of the community regardless of the patient’s affiliation with Visiting Nurse or Hospice Atlanta.

-When a loved one is ill, figuring out the next steps can seem like an insurmountable task.
 Our hospice services not only provide emotional and spiritual support for family and friends, but also give direction to caregivers to help them navigate end-of-life resources.
 Under the direction of our social workers, chaplains and bereavement coordinators, families are assured support through this difficult time.

 Volunteers play an important role in home hospice services and at Hospice Atlanta Center, and there are many volunteer opportunities.
 Consider volunteering your time and talents.